adamedx/winbox/README.md

 Installs a text editor -- the default is Visual Studio Code, which can be overridden via the `editor` attribute for this cookbook.

+### winbox::debugger
+Installs the Windows debuggers from the Windows SDK.
+The `debugger_install_path` attribute allows customization of the directory into which the debuggers are installed.

 ### Recipe customization

 The following attributes can be used to customize the cookbook's